jarikomppa/nextfli/README.md

 ## Linux and Mac support

-The source currently builds on windows.
-Everything is relatively portable except for thread-related stuff.
+The project was written on windows, but everything should be relatively portable.

 Pull requests are welcome.